I-CAN! Accessibility Project

 - Jacqueline Robinson Brock, Project Coordinator

 - Protective Orders: Collaborate with the Office of the Executive Secretary of the Supreme Court of Virginia to ensure that the I-CAN!
 Virginia Module is accessible for people with disabilities.
 The I-CAN!
 Virginia Module is an online program run by the Office of the Executive Secretary (http://www.courts.state.va.us/courtadmin/aoc/judpln/programs/afapo/home.html) where an individual can fill out the paperwork necessary to file for a protective order.
-I-CAN! staff assist users to complete the required forms for a protective order in court.

 - Outreach/Education: Collaborate with brain injury organizations for outreach and education about abuse and also provide resources to survivors of brain injury and professionals.

 - Advocacy: Facilitates an active Advisory Board comprised of representatives from local and state domestic violence and disability service organizations, as well as individuals with disabilities.